-The temperance question was an engrossing topic in Kansas from its earliest territorial and statehood days.
+The temperance question was an engaging topic in Kansas from its earliest territorial and statehood days.
 The Kansas Territorial Legislature of 1855 enacted a law entitled “An act to restrain dramshops and taverns and regulate the sale of intoxicating liquors.”
 It provided that a special election should be held on the first Monday of October 1855, and every two years thereafter, in each municipal township in each county, and in each incorporated city or town in the territory, to take a vote of the citizens upon the question whether dramshops and tavern licenses should be issued for the two years following the election.”

 The vote was to be by ballot, either “In favor of dramshops” or “Against dramshops.”
 Before a license could be given to tavern keepers, grocers, or other liquor sellers, a majority vote had to be cast by each municipality in favor of the measure.
 A majority of householders were required to petition for the vote to be held.